 New Kind of Antibiotic May Be More Effective at Fighting Tuberculosis, Anthrax, and Other Diseases

-Diseases such as tuberculosis, anthrax, and shigellosis -- a severe food-borne illness -- eventually could be treated with an entirely new and more-effective kind of antibiotic, thanks to a team of scientists led by Kenneth Keiler, an associate professor of biochemistry and molecular biology at Penn State University.
+Diseases such as tuberculosis, anthrax, and shigellosis -- a severe food-borne illness -- eventually could be treated with an entirely new and more-effective kind of antibiotic, thanks to a team of scientists led by Kenneth Keiler, an associate professor of .
 In a research paper that will be published in the journal Proceedings of the National Academy of Sciences during the week beginning 3 June 2013, the team describes 46 previously untested molecules that target and disrupt an important step in the process of protein synthesis in bacteria, thereby rendering bacteria incapable of replicating.

 This step, known as trans-translation, is a "quality control" mechanism that is found in all species of bacteria and that other life forms, such as plants and animals, do not seem to use.
 "If you imagine the bacterial protein-synthesis pathway as a factory assembly line, trans-translation is responsible for keeping the assembly line moving.
 Faulty messenger RNA (mRNA) -- which is RNA that conveys genetic information from DNA to proteins -- can block the synthesis machinery.
 Trans-translation removes these blocks from the assembly line, thereby keeping the system running smoothly," Keiler explained.
 "Were it not for trans-translation, all the subsequent steps in the factory assembly line would get held up and the organism would not be able to function properly -- synthesizing the proteins that it needs for survival."